smitha1672/gitbook_technical_skill/docs/content/c_technique/c_technique.md

 If your compiler has an option to disable strict aliasing, it can be turned off.
 The GCC compiler has the following compiler options:
--fno-strict-aliasing to turn it off
+<br>-fno-strict-aliasing to turn it off
--fstrict-aliasing to turn it on
+<br>-fstrict-aliasing to turn it on
--Wstrict-aliasing to warn of strict aliasing-related problems
+<br>-Wstrict-aliasing to warn of strict aliasing-related problems

 ### Determining the Endianness of a Machine